Nikon D610 versus Sony A7

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7 has an electronic viewfinder (2400k dots), while the D610 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The following table reports on some other key feature differences and similarities of the Nikon D610, the Sony A7, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Nikon D610 (⇒ rgt)||optical||YES||3.2||921||fixed||no||4000||6.0||12||no|